wgmyers/x-clacks-overhead/README.md

 ## important
 This is NOT the official repository of the gnu_terry_pratchett firefox addon/extension.
-I ([https://github.com/TheBallOfAeolus](TheBallOfAeolus))simply downloaded the xpi installation file, renamed the extension to .zip, extract & here it is!
+I, [TheBallOfAeolus](https://github.com/TheBallOfAeolus), simply downloaded the xpi installation file, renamed the extension to .zip, extract & here it is!

 ## links:
 Official developer: https://addons.mozilla.org/en-GB/firefox/user/11544584/